1. Intro

 Let me stress that again - When we merge, we're merging some other branch into the current (checked-out) branch.
 We're not merging two branches into a new branch.
 We're not merging the current branch into the other branch.

-Now, since footer is directly ahead of master, this merge is one of the easiest merges to do.
-Merging footer into master will cause a Fast-forward merge.
-A Fast-forward merge will just move the currently checked out branch forward until it points to the same commit that the other branch (in this case, footer) is pointing to.
+will cause a Fast-forward merge.
+A Fast-forward merge will just move the currently checked out branch forward until it points to the same commit that the other branch (in this case, footer

 $ git merge footer